Importance of Hydration & Rehydration

 Thirst is, in fact, a lagging indicator.
 It is like an emergency signal to our body that only kicks in when we have lost around 5% of our body’s water.
 If you feel you are already drinking plenty of fluids and are still regularly getting thirsty it may be worth investigating this with your doctor.

 None of us are the same and different conditions call for different measures.
-Our size, the amount of exercise we take all affect the amount of water we need to take on board.
+Our size, and the amount of exercise we take all affect the amount of water we need to take on board.

 How much should we drink?
 (Generally speaking)